 If each driver turnover costs you $5,000 and you employ 1,000 drivers, the driver turnover rate for three months alone could cost you $3,700,000.
 In addition to high turnover rates, sources like ATA projects driver shortages could continue to rise, meaning that finding drivers to replace those who leave could become increasingly difficult.

 Some experts in the trucking industry have suggested that driver turnover is often treated as “an accepted obstacle and expense,” but it doesn’t have to be that way.
 While driver turnover can seem overwhelming, there is a simple solution to combat it: a better relationship between supervisors and drivers.
-Understanding drivers’ daily obstacles and addressing those issues is the first place to begin when building a stronger relationship.
+Understanding drivers’ daily obstacles and addressing those issues is the first place to begin when building a stronger relationship and increasing driver retention.

 Because drivers are on the road all day long, they want a comfortable driving experience.
 When a driver tells you a vehicle is vibrating, you know it’s time to check the vehicle for any possible misalignments or damaged equipment.
 But it’s important to address the sources of vibrations for both your drivers’ safety and comfort – because vibrations are not only distracting; they’re a dangerous risk factor for long-term back pain.

 When there is a cause of vibration within the truck, the vibrations affect the driver constantly, and can cause Whole Body Vibration (WBV).
 The Washington State Department of Labor and Industries found that drivers exposed to WBV are at a high risk for developing chronic lower back pain and injuries.
 (Whole Body Vibration refers to the tremors felt throughout the body when it is resting or sitting against a vibrating surface.)
 The higher the frequency and amplitude of the vibration, the stronger the tremors are in the human body, which create greater back problems as the vertebrae get worn and dislocated.